Central Colombia & Santa Marta Mountains

 - Expertly led by Limosa’s Carl Downing and English-speaking local Colombian guides

-Arrive in Bogotá.
+Depart UK and arrive in Bogotá.
 Night in Bogotá.

 Morning birding above Bogotá.
 Lunchtime flight to Pereira.
 Transfer to the Montezuma Rainforest Reserve (3 nights)